docker/docs/content/guides/docker-concepts/building-images/understanding-image-layers.md

 ## Explanation

 As you learned in [What is an image?](../the-basics/what-is-an-image/), container images are composed of layers.
 And each of these layers, once created, are immutable.
 But, what does that actually mean?
-And how are those layers then merged back together to create the filesystem a container will use?
+And how are those layers used to create the filesystem a container can use?

 ### Image layers